YoussefJallouli032/Summer-2023-Coop-Interviews/README.md

 This challenge has multiple goals that increase in level of difficulty, implement as many of these goals as you are able to.

 ### Goal 1
-Fetch and display a random dog image from the API, and display it on the page.
+Fetch a random dog image from the API and display it on the page.

 Use the [random](https://dog.ceo/dog-api/documentation/random) endpoint of the API for this.